 Imagine how frustrated you would feel if you didn’t have the skills to express yourself or be independent.
 That’s how a toddler feels just before the start of a temper tantrum.
-Temper tantrums are common for young children between the ages of 1 and 3 years.
-Parents often refer to the “terrible 2’s,” yet, the tantrum stage can stretch to age 4.
+Temper tantrums are common in young children between the ages of 1 and 3 years.
+Parents often refer to the “terrible 2’s.”
+However, the tantrum stage can stretch to age 4.
 Being hungry and tired also can trigger a temper tantrum, which can include crying, stomping, screaming, hitting, kicking, or any combination of these.
 Both boys and girls have temper tantrums.

 Path to improved well being

 When your child is in the middle of a temper tantrum, it’s hard to gain the upper hand.
 When the tantrum occurs in public, it’s even harder.
+The key is avoiding a temper tantrum before it begins.
 The good news is that there are a number of tips to prevent a tantrum.
 Tips that appear to work best include:

 Things to consider

 - Acting out in public:This is every parent’s nightmare because your child has an audience.
 All parents feel embarrassed when this happens.
 However, it is not a sign of bad parenting, but rather of a frustrated child.
 Plan ahead for outings in public.
 Have a quick exit strategy ready for restaurants, stores, church, and other places where all eyes will be on your child’s behavior.
 When you’re at home or in the car, ignore your child’s tantrum when you can.
 Eventually, they will run out of steam.
 Never bribe them to stop or give in.
 And don’t engage in an argument.
 In fact, it’s best to turn your body away from them (while still maintaining their safety) to let them know you will not argue.